guillearria/employee-locator/SETUP.md

 - The Firebase service is set up with mock data in `firebaseService.ts`
 - Background location tracking requires special permissions on both iOS and Android
 - To test the manager view with multiple employees, you'll need multiple devices or you can use simulated employees
 - Changes to Firebase rules may take a few minutes to propagate
+- For production deployment, make sure to:
+  - Use a production Firebase project
+  - Set up proper security rules
+  - Configure environment variables in your deployment platform
+  - Never commit sensitive credentials to version control